Hereditary Cancer Assessment

 - Gather medical records of your family members who have had cancer.
 If pathology reports (records of cancer diagnosis) are not available and your relative is deceased, sometimes death certificates are useful if your relative died of cancer and if you are not sure what type of cancer he or she had.

 This website may be helpful in obtaining a death certificate: http://vitalrec.com/deathrecords/

 - Obtain copies of any prior genetic test results.
-If you or any of your family members have already had genetic testing related to hereditary cancer, please obtain a copy of the results (with the permission of your family member, of course) and send to our office along with your [family history form] prior to your appointment.
-It is best to return your family history form at least one week prior to your appointment.
+If you or any of your family members have already had genetic testing related to hereditary cancer, please obtain a copy of the results (with the permission of your family member, of course) and send to our office along with your family history form prior to your appointment.
+Please see more information about why this is necessary here.

 - Relationships: If you would like to include additional relatives, please let us know exactly how they are related to you.
 For example: for a great uncle, you might say “mother’s father’s brother” or “father’s mother’s brother.”